 I was worried.
 We were not selling and delivering goods, but SSDs and CPU cores, petabytes and milliseconds, space and time.
-Instantly, by an API call.
+Instantly, via API.
 Fungible, at the smallest unit.
 On all continents.
 That was the vision.

-Some of you asked me why billing was that complex, after my latest post about my ‘Pricing Hack’.
-My co-founder Raffi took on the challenge of explaining why it's still an unsolved problem for engineers.
+After my last post about my 'pricing hack', some of you asked me why billing was that complex.
+My co-founder Raffi took up the challenge of explaining why it's still an unsolved problem for engineers.

 When you're thinking about automating billing, this means your company is getting traction.
 That's good news!

-Our team at Lago still has some painful memories of the internal billing system at Qonto, that we had to build, maintain, and deal with..
-Why was it that painful?
-In this article, I will provide a high-level view of the technical challenges we faced while implementing hybrid pricing (based on both 'subscription' and 'usage'), and what we learned the hard way in this journey.
+Our team at Lago still has some painful memories of Qonto's internal billing system, that we had to build and maintain.
+Why was it so painful?
+In this article, I will provide a high-level view of the technical challenges we faced while implementing hybrid pricing (based on subscription and usage) and what we learned during this journey.

 It's common to start a business with a simple pricing.
-You define one or two price plans, and limit this pricing to a defined number of features.
-However, when the company is growing, the pricing gets more and more complex, just like your entire codebase.
+You define one or two price plans and limit this pricing to a defined number of features.
+However, when the company is growing, your pricing gets more and more complex, just like your entire codebase.

 At Qonto, our first users could only onboard on a €9 plan.
-We quickly decided to add plans, and 'pay-as-you-go' features (such as ATM withdrawals, foreign currency payments, one shot capital deposit, etc...) to grow revenue.
+We quickly decided to add plans, and 'pay-as-you-go' features (e.g. ATM withdrawals, foreign currency payments, capital deposit, etc.) to grow revenue.

-Also, as Qonto is a 'neobank', we wanted to charge our customers directly in their wallet, through a ledger connected to our internal billing system.
-The team started from a duo of full-time engineers building a billing system (which is already a considerable investment), to currently a dedicated cross-functional team called 'pricing'.
+Also, as Qonto is a neobank, we wanted to charge our customers' wallets directly, through a ledger connected to our internal billing system.
+The team started from a duo of full-time engineers building a billing system (which is already a considerable investment) to a dedicated cross-functional Pricing team.

 This is not specific to Qonto of course.
-Pleo, another Fintech unicorn from Denmark faced similar hurdles:
+Pleo, another fintech unicorn from Denmark faced similar issues:

 "I've learned to appreciate that billing systems are hard to build, hard to design, and hard to get working for you if you deviate from 'the standard' even by a tiny bit."

-This is not even specific to Fintechs.
-The Algolia team ended up creating a whole pricing department, now led by Djay, a Pricing and monetization veteran, from Twilio, VMWare, Service Now.
-They pivoted their pricing to a 'pay-as-you-go' model based pricing based on the number of monthly API searches
+This is not even specific to fintechs.
+The Algolia team ended up creating a whole pricing department, now led by Djay, a pricing and monetization veteran from Twilio, VMWare, Service Now.
+They switched to a 'pay-as-you-go' pricing model based on the number of monthly API searches.

 "It looks easy on paper — however, it's a challenge to bring automation and transparency to a customer, so they can easily understand.
 There is a lot of behind-the-scenes work that goes into this, and it takes a lot of engineering and investment to do it the right way."

 When implementing a billing system, dealing with dates is often the number 1 complexity.
-Somehow, all your subscriptions and charges deal with a number of days.
-Whether you make your customers pay weekly, monthly or yearly, you need to roll things over a period of time called the billing period.
+Somehow, all your subscriptions and charges are based on a number of days.
+Whether you make your customers pay weekly, monthly or yearly, you need to define the billing period.

 Here is a non-exhaustive list of difficulties for engineers: